foxtbirdy/PyQt5-works/Volume_Measure_GUI/Development-log.md

 I learned the trick that not using the setCentralWidget is a good idea to include more widgets....
 Thanks to the GeeksforGeeks for the sample.

 The first thing that i did was to jog up my memory.
 I had to find the code ROT13 code that I did maybe 4-6 months ago..

+the code included the structure that was used to handle multiple widgets without using the setCentralWidget.
+I immediately began working on the class and the functions to create the demo.

+the whole research and timing took like a hour but the truth is that I am feeling quite numb so yeah... it took a while.